|Stephanie McConoughey REHS |

 Indoor environmental hazards are more harmful to children because of their still growing and developing bodies.
-Their organs and immune system are not fully mature; therefore are more likely to be damaged then adults.
-Moreover, children eat more food, drink more water, and breathe more air than adults.
-Young children also have a tendency to put things into their mouths.
+Their organs and immune systems are not fully mature and are more likely to be damaged than those of adults.

 These environmental hazards can be broken down into 7 main categories:

 - Drinking Water

 Safe, clean water is essential.
 We depend on water for drinking, cooking, bathing and cleaning.
 Although the public drinking water in the United States is safe, there are times when your individual home water supply may be a concern.

 If you have a well, it is your responsibility to keep it safe.
 Bacteria and viruses may get into the water system and possibly lead to gastro-intestinal illnesses.
 Nitrates may also enter the water supply from fertilizers and animal waste and cause serious illnesses.

 A contaminated private well may potentially impact the underground water supply (aquifer), which could also serve as the source of water for many of your neighbors.